Test Code LAB1688 Alpha-1-Antitrypsin Clearance, Feces and Serum

 1. Collect a 24-hour fecal collection.

 2. If no specimen is obtained within 24 hours, extend collection time to 48 to 72 hours.
-Document time frame.
+Document duration.

 Useful For